-Dr. Ashley Ali is a St. Louis based board-eligible orthopedic surgeon fellowship-trained in sports medicine.
+Dr. Ashley Ali is a St. Louis-based board-eligible orthopedic surgeon who is fellowship-trained in sports medicine.

 "I love working with tools, building/rebuilding things, and I am extremely meticulous," Dr. Ali says.
 "With orthopedic surgery, you can see the product of your work; if it’s broken—fix it.
 The most gratifying part of my job, though, is helping patients get back to what they love to do.
 I am humbled that patients trust me to help them achieve their goals, and I never take that responsibility for granted.”

 Dr. Ali accepts all major insurances.
 For more information go to our Insurance page.

 Fellowship: Steadman Hawkins Clinic of the Carolinas Sports Fellowship

 Residency: University of South Florida/Florida Orthopaedic Institute

 Medical School: Saint Louis University School of Medicine